envless/envless/CONTRIBUTING.md

 For more information on how to help with translation, please see the [create an issue](https://github.com/envless/envless/issues/new).

+## Credits

+This documentation was inspired by the contributing guidelines for [t3-oss/create-t3-app](https://github.com/t3-oss/create-t3-app/blob/next/CONTRIBUTING.md).

 <h2 id="contributors">Contributors</h2>

 We ❤️ contributors!
 Feel free to contribute to this project but **please read the [Contributing Guidelines](CONTRIBUTING.md) before opening an issue or PR** so you understand the branching strategy and local development environment.
 We also welcome you to join our [Slack](https://dub.sh/envless-slack) or [Discord](https://dub.sh/envless-discord) community for either support or contributing guidance.